State: Half days okay at school during heatwave

-BOSTON (SHNS) – The combination of temperatures in the 90s, school buildings without air conditioning and COVID-19 safety protocols has some districts starting the week with plans to send students home early.
+BOSTON (SHNS/WWLP) – The combination of temperatures in the 90s, school buildings without air conditioning, and COVID-19 safety protocols has some districts starting the week with plans to send students home early.

 Heat-related half-days are permissible as long as schools still meet their required amount of student learning time for the year, but shifting to a remote day because of the extreme weather is not an option, the state Department of Elementary and Secondary Education told superintendents on Friday.